jchenche/compiler/README.md

 # Compiler for Cool
 Cool is an object-oriented language with static typing.
-This compiler was developed inside a Linux virtual machine and compiled with g++ 9.3.0 which supports modern C++.
+The compiler was developed inside a Linux virtual machine and compiled with g++ 9.3.0 which supports modern C++.

+This project is based on [Stanford CS143](https://web.stanford.edu/class/cs143/).

 ## Lexical Analysis
 #### The core file is [lexer/cool.flex](lexer/cool.flex)